lynxestudio/20190813-ADO-Mars/README.md

 connectionString="Data Source=(local);Initial Catalog=Adventureworks;Integrated Security=True;MultipleActiveResultSets=True;Persist Security Info=False"
 </pre>
 The following program demonstrates how to use a Oracle Connection with MARS enabled.
-It runs three command to the samples database HR.
-The sample database can be downloaded here.
+It runs three command to the samples database HR, and uses the datareader object to get the data.
+It only uses one connection for all the commands and readers.
+The sample database can be downloaded <a href="https://github.com/oracle-samples/db-sample-schemas">here</a>.

 Fig 1.
 Running the example.
 <div><img src="images/fig1.png" width="663" height="361" alt=""></div><br/>

 Fig 2.
-Use the first Oracle Datareader for fetching data.
+Using the first Datareader for fetching data.
 <div><img src="images/fig2.png" width="668" height="335" alt=""></div><br/>

 Fig 3.
+Using a second datareader for get data, it uses a second sqlCommand.
 <div><img src="images/fig3.png" width="668" height="361" alt=""></div><br/>

 Fig 4.
+At this point we've got three Datareaders and SqlCommands using the same connection object.
 <div><img src="images/fig4.png" width="668" height="363" alt=""></div><br/>

 Fig 5.
+Finishing the program execution.
 <div><img src="images/fig5.png" width="668" height="358" alt=""></div><br/>